North Carolina Senate OKs limits on LGBTQ school instruction

 Moore has said he expects some Democrats will join Republicans to complete veto overrides this session, but he hasn’t identified the topics on which they could.
 Democratic unity has yet to be tested by an override vote this session.

-Rep. Vernetta Alston, a Durham County Democrat and another of the state’s few out LGBTQ lawmakers, said she’s confident Democrats will stand united against the bill if it reaches an override vote.
+Rep. Vernetta Alston, a Durham County Democrat and another of the state’s few out LGBTQ lawmakers, said she’s confident Democrats will stand united against the bill.
 She said it undermines educators and distracts from “the carnage that a decade of underfunding has left in our schools.”

+Hannah Schoenbaum is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.